dandancheeseandham/cheesecore/goals.md

  * USB and Octoprint (extra features and the ability to communicate with the Duet with a network issue)
  * Extra hardware that a Duet can't support.
  * Automated backups and a simple restore.

+ 6. Minimize printed part content - metals behave more predictably

+ 7. Safety - Software and hardware means (such as TCO's)

+ 8. Ease of assembly - anything that can reduce issues in getting it printing reliably.
+Such as additional parts to ensure squareness of extrusion and rails.

+ Secondary Goals